AndersErikNissen/recolour/README.md

 node server.js
 `

-> That runs the Express server on http://localhost:3000
-> The Vue app can also be seen on http://localhost:3000
+> That runs the Express server on http://localhost:3000 _(The Vue app also runs on the same URL)_